-Dr. Charlene Lam obtained her Master's degree in Clinical Psychology from The Chinese University of Hong Kong and her Ph.D. in affective neuroscience and neuropsychology from The University of Hong Kong and King's College London.
+Dr. Charlene L.M.
+Lam Dr. Lam obtained her Master's degree in Clinical Psychology from The Chinese University of Hong Kong and her Ph.D. in affective neuroscience and neuropsychology from The University of Hong Kong and King's College London.
 Prior to beginning her Ph.D., she served as a clinical psychologist at the United Christian Hospital and Kwong Wah Hospital.
 Dr. Lam was awarded the Li Po Chun Charitable Trust Fund Scholarship, Lee Shau Kee Postgraduate Fellowship, and Erik Kvan Postgraduate Scholarship during her doctoral study.
-She is passionate about interweaving basic neuroscience and clinical psychological fear and anxiety, with the goal of developing targeted interventions for affect dysregulation and enhancing psychological well-being.
+She is passionate about interweaving basic neuroscience and clinical psychology together through translational research.
+Her research work focuses on identifying mechanisms contributing to pathological fear and anxiety, with the goal of developing targeted interventions for affect dysregulation and enhancing psychological well-being.
 To answer her research questions, she uses a combination of physiological measures (e.g. pupillometry), functional neuroimaging (fMRI), and behavioural testing.